by-jp/www.byjp.me/content/notes/twitter/1016679930757894146/index.md

 - imported
 - from-twitter
 ---
-Delicious thali on set at the awesome Jam Circus next to the Rivoli — back to work now though, it's Time to Dance\!
+Delicious thali on set at the awesome Jam Circus next to the Rivoli — back to work now though, it's Time to Dance!